rollator3000/MS_omics/README.md

 supervised by: <br>
 ***Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE***

 Block-wise missingness is a common problem in the context of Multi-Omics Data.
 To this problem there are no standard approaches yet, neither compariosons studies.
 This thesis aims to provide such a comparison study and shall help finding a reliable analysis strategy.
-According to Norbert Krautenbacher a reliable approach is urgently needed!
+Norbert Krautenbacher has already stated that reliable analysis strategies for multi-omics data with block-wise missingness are urgently needed!

 ---